 - July 2017: In-person meeting at the New England Journal of Medicine

 - September 2017: Technical considerations developed for establishing a system of credit for data sharing

-- April 2018: Credit for Data Sharing Conference held in Washington, DC, in collaboration with Association of American Medical Colleges (AAMC)
+- April 2018: Workshop at the Association of American Medical Colleges (AAMC)

 Project Coordinator: Emily Statham